-IV.
+III.
 Analysis of the Risks faced by the company

 The Company could be exposed to credit risk, operational risk, foreign exchange risk, interest rate risk, funding liquidity risk, money laundering and terrorist financing risk, compliance risk, reputation risk and information technology risk.
 The analysis of the risks included in this Section of the Report describes each type of risk, the measures and policies taken by the Company to manage these risks and the standing of the Company with respect to each risk, as applicable.
 On 26 June 2021 a new prudential regime will enter into force for investment firms.
 The new regime consists of a Regulation ('IFR') and a Directive ('IFD').
-The reason for introducing this new regime is that the current CRR/CRD IV regime, which applies to both credit institutions and investment firms, focuses on typical banking risks and therefore is not adapted to the risks run by investment firms.
-According to the new IFR/IFD rules, the Company is classified as a Class 2
+According to the new IFR/IFD rules, the Company is classified as a Class 2 firm:

+y is ciu. osinea as a class 2 mm.
 Class Covered firms 2 Other investment firms than those belonging to category 1 or 3 3 Investment firms that meet the following criteria (Art.
 12 IFR): K-AUM (assets under management, under both discretionary portfolio < €1.2 billion management and non-discretionary (advisory) arrangements) K-COH (the value of the total client orders handled daily) < €100 billion (cash transactions) or €1 (derivatives) K-ASA (the total daily assets safeguarded and administered) Zero K-CMH (total daily client funds) Zero K-NPR (positions in the trading portfolio of an investment firm dealing on Zero own account, either for itself or on behalf of a client) or K-CMG (all positions coming under clearing, or on a portfolio basis if the full portfolio comes under clearing or a margin deposit) K-DTF (the value of the total daily trading flow, with carrying weightings Zero for cash transactions and derivatives, carried out in its own name, either for itself or on behalf of a client) K-TCD (exposure to trading counterparty default) Zero The total of the items in and outside the balance sheet total of the < €100 million investment firm The total annual gross income from investment services and activities < €30 million (average of the last two years)